wildweasel02/LauraBuibas-Analysis-Portfolio/README.md

 If you have extra time, feel free to check out my 2 applications in my github profile.
 Proempo-fl was my senior capstone project - it is a mental health web app designed to improved productivity by focusing on student inner health - and then there's a simple journaling app for android operating systems.

-***Github portfolio is a current work in progress.
-PowerBI, MS Excel, and additional SQL projects coming soon...